Digital Marketing Agency | SEO, Paid Social & PPC

 How to Conduct a YouTube Channel Audit

-Gaining Insights into YouTube Metrics and Analytics
+Gaining Insight into YouTube Metrics and Analytics

 Here’s a breakdown of some key metrics found in YouTube Analytics: